-Ok,lets get right to it with out shying away or filtering this, RAPE IS AN EPIDERMIC WHICH HAS RAVAGED THROUGH COMMUNITIES, DESTROYING LIVES BUT HAS BEEN IGNORED NONETHELESS!!
+Ok, let’s get right to it without shying away or filtering, RAPE IS AN EPIDEMIC WHICH HAS RAVAGED THROUGH COMMUNITIES, DESTROYING LIVES BUT HAS BEEN IGNORED NONETHELESS!!
 It is a topic that is rarely or never discussed in an African household.
 It is treated as something that never happens or a bad omen which brings 7 years of drought and plagues.
-Growing up African, when rape (chibharo in shona) was mentioned, it was never discussed and was always an open and closed discussion which was always followed by insensible and stupid statement which I will point out.
+Growing up African, when rape (chibharo in Shona) was mentioned, it was never discussed and was always an open and closed discussion which was always followed by an insensible and stupid statement which I will point out.
 Numerous issues need to be discussed within the African community or any community as to how rape is inhumane and traumatic to victims.
 I have heard and read stories of women and men (yes, men get raped too) who after decades are still suffering from the trauma of the event.

-In Zimbabwe, over 75% of the population has experience rape in their life time.
+In Zimbabwe, over 75% of the population has experienced rape in their lifetime.
 Be it as a child or as a grown up, rape has even been categorised and redefined to make it less menacing by blaming the victim or “normalising” it so that it is not dealt with.
 For example, in the Shona culture there is ridiculous and cruel traditional practise called chiramu, where when a man marries a wife with younger unmarried sisters, he is allowed to “play” with them because they are technically his wives.
-Whilst this to an extent makes sense, there are many cases where the man ends up sexually assaulting (lets call a spade, a spade) and even goes on to prey on young children (paedophilia) all in the name of tradition.
+Whilst this to an extent makes sense, there are many cases where the man ends up sexually assaulting (let’s call a spade, a spade) and even goes on to prey on young children (paedophilia) all in the name of tradition.
 Many people have not spoken up because they are told it is normal or out of fear.
 I will outline some of the statements used to justify rape and “protected” the perpetrator.

 1.”Why was she/he wearing that?”